 UB’s low tuition, affordable costs and scholarship opportunities make it a superb value for all students.
 There are many ways to help finance a UB education including external scholarships, loans and payment plans, as well as the option to work on campus.

-The University at Buffalo offers scholarships in varying amounts to qualified incoming international freshmen and transfer students.
+The University at Buffalo offers scholarships in varying amounts to qualified incoming international first-year students.
 Scholarship awards vary and are renewable with good academic standing.
-The International Admissions scholarship may be combined with other UB scholarships.
+The Flagship scholarship may be combined with other UB scholarships.

 The earlier you apply, the better your chances.

-Scholarship awards are announced regularly between December 20th and April 20th.
+Scholarship awards are announced regularly starting in February.

 The University at Buffalo is part of the Mid-American Conference (MAC) and offers top-tier, NCAA Division I athletics.
 We recruit athletes from all over the world, especially among our neighbors in Canada.
 Student athletes are usually at the top of their division or conference levels in secondary schools.
 We offer athletic scholarships in many different sports.

 Interested students should fill out the UB athletic recruitment questionnaire.

 Working on campus is a great way to help pay for your educational expenses and gain valuable work experience.

 NOT PERMITTED to work off campus unless you have special permission from the government